futtetennista/futtetennista.github.io/posts/k8s/2020-07-18-hijacking-prod-k8s.markdown

 ## Final thoughts and credits

-Hijacking a production environment for good was first suggested to me by my former colleague [Daniel Gorin](https://github.com/jcpetruzza/) and it turned out to be extremely handy in some situations e.g. fixing one-off bugs or reconciling state in the database.
-That said, it should be used parsimoniously and it's possibly a sign that the deployment process is too slow.
+Hijacking a production environment for good was first suggested to me by my former colleague [Daniel Gorin](https://github.com/jcpetruzza/) and it turned out to be extremely handy in fixing one-off bugs or reconciling state in the database.
+That said, it should be used parsimoniously as it is tempting to use it to bypass the regular deployment process, which is potentially a sign that the deployment process is too slow or unreliable.